-The Lightning Network is second layer protocol built on-top of Bitcoin to enable cheap, instant and secure transactions designed to scale for global coffee payments (in a way that is secure and still decentralized).
+The Lightning Network is a second layer protocol built on-top of Bitcoin to enable cheap, instant and secure transactions designed to scale for global coffee payments (in a way that is secure and still decentralized).

 A transaction on the Lightning Network costs a fraction of a cent.

 The Lightning Network is still in the early stages of development and adoption, thus still improving and rapidly innovating.

-Similarly to how using a Bitcoin node is the most secure way to transact on-chain, the same holds true for a Lightning node on the Lightning Network.
+Similarly to how using a Bitcoin node is the most secure way to transact on-chain, the same holds true for a Lightning node on the Lightning Network (for technical users, currently).
 But just like a Bitcoin node, it takes some time to set one up and you need to be computer savvy.
 Once you setup a Lightning node, you can connect it to a more user friendly Lightning wallet.
 If you choose to use just the Lightning node itself to transact you'll need to use the command line.

 A Lightning node requires a fully synched Bitcoin node and some manual work to setup.
 The Bitcoin node can be run in pruned mode.

 If you are not technical and not willing to put in time to learn about Lightning nodes, it's recommended you just use a lightning light client wallet.

 You could also run a wallet manager to help you more easily setup and manage all your nodes and wallets.